manikantareddyd/HttpServer/README.md

 # Http Server
-A simple Http Server implemented in C++ for purely educational puposes, in case you need any reference!
+A simple Http Server implemented in C++ for purely educational purposes, in case you need any reference!

 ## Instructions to Setup.
 + Clone the repository in an appropriate location